 - Step 14: Once all of your bonnet bolts are tightened, you can reinstall your upper adjustment screw.

-- Step 15: Move your breather plug from the top side of your diaphragm to the underneath side.
+- Step 15: Move the breather plug from the top side of the actuator to the bottom side.

 That’s how to convert the topworks on a High Pressure Control Valve for a different application.